Home for York Rite Masons

 Also, please remember to file your 990-N's with the IRS as soon as possible and send a verification to the Grand Sec\Rec.

 The Web Master is now working to make all regular forms used by the Fraternity available on the website under Documents\Forms.
 Please be patient while he continues to populate this area with PDF input fill-able forms.
 If the Form is there, that is the form you should be using.
 Please do not use any local forms if the form is available on the website.
 Let's work together to standardize our forms across all of Nevada.

 Note to all Grand Officers

-See our Grand Master's Message, Edict No. 1, and Edict No. 3 for the Corona virus update.
+See our Grand Master's latest Edict No. 4 for the latest Coronavirus update.

 General Order No. 9

 Our Grand Commander has issued General Order Number 9, noting new officer positions for the rest of 2020 and 2021.
 See General Order Number 9 under Knight Templar Documents.